18 Ways to Attract More Social Media Followers in 2023 [Video]

 You can manage all your social media accounts in one place.
-You can schedule posts weeks in advance and post at preferred times so the greatest number of users will see them.
+You can schedule posts weeks in advance and post at preferred times so the most significant number of users will see them.
 You can also analyze how well your posts are doing.
 Using the best tools to help with your social media accounts will help ensure you're posting with adequate frequency to expand your presence and increase your follower count.

 3. Focus on customer service.

 Many customers having issues with a brand are turning to social media to get help rather than waiting for a response to an email or making a phone call.
 So focus on helping people.
 These individuals will become repeat customers and be willing to buy from you again if they know they can trust that you'll help them with any issues.
 By using a social platform for customer service, more users will go to your social account, and by having customer service available there, you are making it easier for them to solve their problems.